Office of General Counsel, Department of Energy.

 B. Review Under the Regulatory Flexibility Act

 The Regulatory Flexibility Act (5 U.S.C.
-601 et seq.) requires the preparation of an initial regulatory flexibility analysis (IRFA) for any rule Start Printed Page 16116that by law must be proposed for public comment, unless the agency certifies that the rule, if promulgated, will not have a significant economic impact on a substantial number of small entities.
+601 et seq.) requires the preparation of an initial regulatory flexibility analysis (IRFA) for any rule that by law must be proposed for public comment, unless the agency certifies that the rule, if promulgated, will not have a significant economic impact on a substantial number of small entities.
 As required by Executive Order 13272, Proper Consideration of Small Entities in Agency Rulemaking, 67 FR 53461 (August 16, 2002), DOE published procedures and policies on February 19, 2003, to ensure that the potential impacts of its rules on small entities are properly considered during the rulemaking process, 68 FR 7990.
-The Department has made its procedures and policies available on the Office of General Counsel's website: http://energy.gov/gc/office-general-counsel.
+The Department has made its procedures and policies available on the Office of General Counsel's website: https://energy.gov/gc/office-general-counsel.

 C. Review Under the Paperwork Reduction Act of 1995

 This rule imposes no new information or record keeping requirements.
 Accordingly, Office of Management and Budget (OMB) clearance is not required under the Paperwork Reduction Act.
 (44 U.S.C.
 3501 et seq).

 D. Review Under the National Environmental Policy Act of 1969